 “Me?
 Not any—I just moved here this summer.
 To Burrow Lane, off Foxtail Road.”

 Alex’s face lit up even further, if that were possible.
 “You’re kidding!
-I live on Sprangletop, just a couple blocks from Foxtail.
+I live on Sprangletop, just a few blocks from Foxtail.
 That is so cool!
 Hardly anyone else lives so close.
 We could go running together—do you run to school in the morning?”

 “Um no, haven’t had to yet—”